python-lapidary/lapidary/Readme.md

-# Lapidary - Python async OpenAPI client generator
+# Lapidary - Python async OpenAPI client

-Generate data model and client stub for OpenAPI 3.0, that are easy to understand and debug.
+Lapidary is a client library for remote APIs described with the OpenAPI specification, and a program to generate models and clients stubs for those APIs.

+Together, the generated client and the library, let developers use remote APIs as if they were local libraries.

 Leverages [Pydantic](https://github.com/pydantic/pydantic) as the base classes for models, [HTTPX](https://github.com/encode/httpx) as the HTTP client